MosaicFun/hackathon-permissionless-frontend/README.md

 - Scroll DEPLOY YOUR SMART CONTRACT ON SCROLL

 A basic smart contract for a token has been deployed to Scroll (to fulfill another challange) at contract address [0x4b66f712019163e9f73974fe3f9764c88066d28a](https://sepolia.scrollscan.dev/address/0x4b66f712019163e9f73974fe3f9764c88066d28a#code)

-# Gitcoin Passport dashboard data
-For the metrics on the homepage, we used the [Gitcoin Passport API](https://docs.passport.gitcoin.co/building-with-passport/api-reference#available-endpoints) in order to scrape score and stamp data from all addresses with an [Gitcoin Passport on-chain attestation](https://optimism.easscan.org/address/0x843829986e895facd330486a61Ebee9E1f1adB1a).
-Please note that this has a bias to more advanced used users (as they would benefit from on-chain stamps).

 # 1) Set up the web-app
 Copy all the files to a server with APACHE/NGINX running PHP.